V-Sekai/manuals/changelog/2024/20241001-changelog.md

-# V-Sekai Changelog - October 2024
+# V-Sekai Changelog - September 2024

 - Experimental (🧪): This stage is for features that are still being tested and may not be stable.
 - Feature complete (🎯): This stage is for features that have all planned functionality implemented.